MicrosoftDocs/SupportArticles-docs/support/browsers/ssl-sites-cannot-find-server-error.md

 If this setting is enabled, the security channel provider of the operating system is forced to use only the following security algorithms: TLS_RSA_WITH_3DES_EDE_CBC_SHA.
 This behavior forces the security channel provider to negotiate only the stronger Transport Layer Security (TLS) 1.0 protocol when you use applications such as Microsoft Windows Messenger, Microsoft MSN Messenger, and Internet Explorer to visit SSL sites.

-You receive the error that is described in the "Symptoms" section when one of the following scenarios is true:
+You receive the error that is described in the Symptoms section when one of the following scenarios is true:

 - You visit a Web site that uses Microsoft Internet Information Services (IIS) 4.0 or later, and Internet Explorer is not configured to support TLS 1.0.
 By default, TLS 1.0 is not enabled in all versions of Internet Explorer.
 - You visit a Web site that is running software other than Internet Information Services that does not support encryption, hashing, or signing algorithms that are Federal Information Processing Standard (FIPS) compliant.
 For example, the protocol SSL3 is used by many non-IIS Web servers for HTPPS.
 However, because SSL3 uses the MD5 algorithm (an algorithm that is not FIPS compliant), users whose local security policy forced the use of only FIPS compliant algorithms experience the documented error.